barcek/aliesce/README.md

   - auxiliary commands
 - provide or extend CLI options for:
   - output verbosity
+  - applying a single stage
+  - listing output paths only
   - importing a script to an arbitrary position
-  - running a subset of scripts of any size
 - refactor as more idiomatic
 - improve error handling
 - extend test module